blocto/fcl-swift/README.md

 Cryptographic signatures are a key part of the blockchain.
 They are used to prove ownership of an address without exposing its private key.
 While primarily used for signing transactions, cryptographic signatures can also be used to sign arbitrary messages.

-FCL has a feature that lets you send arbitrary data to a configured wallet/service where the user may approve signing it with their private key/s.
+FCL has a feature that let you send arbitrary data to a configured wallet/service where the user may approve signing it with their private keys.

 We can retrive user signatures only after user had logged in, otherwise error will be thrown.